Believe it or not, we’ve seen our fair share of crazies when it comes to SEO specialist resumes.

-Consider including some of the top 20 skills that employers look for in their SEO specialists:
+Consider including some of the top 20 skills that employers look for in resume skills section:

 Make no mistake: Certifications aren’t typically required to become a professional SEO specialist, but they’re an excellent way to showcase skillsets in a specific area.